f4hbg/ezChromato/README.md

 # ezChromato

-ezChromato is a very simple open source DIY chromatography solution
+ezChromato is a very simple open source DIY chromatography acquisition solution

 based on an Arduino / ADS1220 24-bit ADC for acquisition, and a linux bash script UI for data recording and live graph